Singularity formation for the two-dimensional harmonic map flow into $S^2$: Derivatives for the exterior problem

-The research of J.~Wei is partially supported by NSERC of Canada.
-J.~D\'avila and M.~del Pino have been supported by grants Fondecyt 1130360, 1150066, Fondo Basal CMM and Millenium Nucleus CAPDE NC130017.
+{\bf Acknowledgements:} The research of J.~Wei is partially supported by NSERC of Canada.
+J.~D\'avila has been supported by grants Fondecyt 1130360 and PAI AFB-170001, Chile.
+M. del Pino M.~del Pino has been supported by a UK Royal Society Research Professorship and Grant PAI AFB-170001, Chile.